The Apollo Remedy® Ultraviolet Water Purification System

 Infection control technology that produces measurable results

-Only Apollo offers bathing systems with an FDA-approved1, germicidal water purification system for continuous infection control during every bath.
-A study by the Medical College of Pennsylvania (see sidebar for details) shows the dramatic levels of bacteria that a bather brings to their own bath and proves the efficacy of UV purification at disinfecting the bathwater during the bath.
+Only Apollo offers bathing systems with an FDA-approved1, germicidal water purification system for continuous infection control.
+A study by the Medical College of Pennsylvania (see insert for details) shows the dramatic levels of bacteria that a bather brings to their own bath and proves the efficacy of UV purification at disinfecting the bathwater during the bath.
 Residents can readily self-infect during showering or bathing when water puts the bacteria on their bodies in motion and they can enter natural body openings, wounds, mucous membranes and be inhaled in water vapor.
-Apollo’s ultraviolet water purification technology directly addresses this source of infections, as well as cross-contamination, by purifying the bathwater continuously during each resident’s bath.
-It has been clinically proven to reduce UTIs by 50% and Respiratory Infections by 35%.
-New users of the Remedy UV system regularly report an immediate drop in infection rates after first system installation.
+Apollo’s ultraviolet water purification has been clinically proven to reduce UTIs by 50% and Respiratory Infections by 35%.
+New users of the Remedy UV system regularly report an immediate drop in infection rates.
 Our infection control technology delivers rapid return on investment while creating a healthier, happier resident population.

 The Apollo tub with remedy UV infection control systems has helped our facility to reduce infections since we installed the tub 8 years ago.
 Recently our rate of infections started to rise.
 After we consulted with our Apollo rep, Doug Jones, he recommended only using the Apollo skin care and cleaning solutions.
 We, for a period of time, had gotten away from using only Apollo products.
 We stopped using the various bath and body products that resident families brought in, and went to strictly using the Apollo products.
 We are happy to report that our rate of infections has come back down.